Introduction to English Grammar

 Grammar gives you the tools to make your linguist and writing skills coherent by choosing the right word, arranging proper words in a sentence, and applying the appropriate punctuation to complete the sentence.

-As CLAT aspirants, you should be familiar with the basics of Grammar; functional parts, punctuation, spelling, conventions, usage, and common usage errors.
+As CLAT aspirants, you should be familiar to English section in CLAT; basics of English grammar, functional parts, punctuation, spelling, conventions, usage, and common usage errors.

 CLAT 2022 English Grammar Important Topics